Beam Deflection Calculator

 This beam deflection calculator provides relevant visualizations, a dedicated section for comments, analysis and recommendations, full step-by-step calculation with every integration constant shown, CSV export/download of results (δ, θ, M, V at any interval), and a Colorblind view mode to improve accessibility.

-How to use Beam Deflection Calculator
+How to use Beam Deflection Calculator?

 Purpose: Calculate actual deflection and slope at any point x, maximum values, and check against code limits so you can verify serviceability before final design.